mwpastore/sinja/README.md

 If your ORM supports validation&mdash;and "deferred validation"&mdash;you can easily handle all such situations (as well as other types of validations) at the top-level of your application.
+(Make sure to define your validation exceptions and formatter as described above.)
 For example, using Sequel:

 ```ruby
 class Photo < Sequel::Model